SolPOCandCo/SolPOC/README.md

 COPS can be used for sevaral purposes, but not limited :
 - antireflective coatings for human eye vision, PV cells or solar thermal application
 - coatings for radiative cooling
+- coatings for optical instrument
 - dielectric / Bragg mirror
-- low-e coatings (solar control glass) for building application
+- low-e coatings (for solar control glass) for building application
 - reflective coatings, using metalic or dielectric coating
 - selective coatings for solar thermal applications
 - PV mirrors